 Committee Chairman Pat Roberts (R-Kan.), a Kansas State University graduate, explained: “We start the journey to a successful and timely 2018 Farm Bill in the Heartland, because that is where it matters most…on our farms, ranches, businesses, and city and county halls across the countryside.”

-Jackie McClaskey, the state’s Secretary of Agriculture, was the first to testify, noting that farmers are entering a fourth consecutive year of an economic downturn.
+Jackie McClaskey, the state’s Secretary of Agriculture, was among the first to testify, noting that farmers are entering a fourth consecutive year of an economic downturn.

 “It is in times like these that risk management tools, including Title I commodity programs and federal crop insurance, need to kick in to provide the safety net they were designed to deliver,” McClaskey said.